 Feed giraffes in Wild Africa, learn about dinosaurs in Zoorassic Park and go flying in the three-story ropes course with zip lines.
 There are lots of cute animals to meet.

-The Thunderbirds are the big attraction this July.
-But the newest performance is a drone show on July 3.
+The air show is full of thrills as planes perform stunts.
+The newest performance is a drone show on July 2.
 As always, there will be balloons, carnival rides and food.

 A free outdoor concert at Friendship Park at 5 p.m.
 Bring chairs and take advantage of the downtown social district and food truck.
 This year’s line-up includes Toppermost, the Beatles tribute band.